Spend Your Golden Years on Lake Anna

 Cost of Living near Lake Anna

-Virginia is known as a “retirement-friendly state.”
-Social Security income is not subject to Virginia’s income tax, and sales tax rates range from 5.3% to 6%, depending on the county.
+Virginia is well-known for being a “retirement-friendly state.”
+Social Security income is not subject to Virginia’s income tax, and sales tax ranges from 5.3% to 6%, depending on the county.

 Spotsylvania, Louisa and Orange all border Lake Anna and are fantastic places to retire to.
-The three counties range from rural to suburban with a majority of residents owning their own homes.
-The median home value is slightly above the national average, between $212,900–$265,000, but is lower than neighboring counties and larger cities.
+The three counties range from rural to suburban with a majority of the residents owning their own homes.
+The mediam home value is slightly above the national average, between $229,200-$287,700, but is lower than neighboring counties and larger cities.
 Property taxes on homes in the Lake Anna area are well below the state and national average.